murthyravi14/apim-charts/charts/portal/README.md

 ## Introduction
 This Chart deploys the Layer7 API Developer Portal on a Kubernetes Cluster using the Helm Package Manager.

+## Release Notes

+## 2.3.11 General Updates
+- Added a preflight check (initContainer) for the core apim/ingress deployment
+  - This resolves a race condition that occurs on slower hardware where apim/ingress starts before other dependent services are ready.
+  - This is ***enabled by default***.
+A Helm upgrade will restart the apim deployment.
+    - If you wish to disable this, set apim.preflightCheck.enabled to false
+    ```
+    apim:
+      ...
+      preflightCheck:
+        enabled: true
+      ...
+    ```

 ## 2.3.10 General Updates
 - This new version of the chart supports API Portal 5.3.1
 - Removed PSSG container